mhoangvslev/F-RDFQuotient/README.md

 * 1-forward-bisimulation (OneFW or onefw/1fw)

 ## Implementation
-Our software is written in **Java** programming language and compiled using Apache **Maven** build automation tool.
-As a back-end, it uses **Postgres** DBMS for data storage, and **[DOT](https://www.graphviz.org/)** tool for visualizations.
+Our software is written in **Java** and compiled using Apache **Maven** build automation tool.
+It uses **Postgres** DBMS for data storage, and **[DOT](https://www.graphviz.org/)** tool for visualizations.
 The code design focuses on two basic operations: `load` and `summarize`.
 An RDF graph in **N-Triples format, with no duplicates** can be loaded into Postgres using `load` operation.
-The RDF graph that has been loaded in the database can be summarized using `summarize` operation.
+The RDF graph that has been loaded in the database can be summarized using the `summarize` operation.
 The summary of the RDF graph is stored in Postgres (where subsequent applications can use it from), and in an output NT file.
 A visualization of a summary is written into a DOT file, and drawn using DOT into a PNG file.

 ### Example